tyler-ball/chef-openstack-testing-stack/README.md

 # nova boot test --image cirros --flavor 1 --poll
 ```

+If you would like to use the dashboard you should go to https://localhost:9443 and the username password is `admin/mypass`.

 If you want to destroy everything, run this from the `single-stack/` repo.

 ```bash